-- Stains.
+- Water stains.
 Water will start to produce dark spots on your ceilings.
 There really isn’t any pattern to the spots, but changes in color on your ceiling let you know that there is an issue at hand.

 - Paint starts to peel.
 Mold, mildew, and moisture can cause paint to peel and flake.
 Ceiling paint that begins to peel for no reason is a sign to call in a restoration company to determine the problem.

 - Ceiling cracks.
 If your ceiling begins to crack, it can be the start of a major problem.
 Cracks can present in straight lines or spider web patterns.
 If you begin to notice cracks, it’s important to act quickly before the issue gets worse.

 - The ceiling begins to bow.
 Ceilings should be flat.
 If you see that your ceilings is bowing or dipping, this could mean water damage or something more serious is at large.